 - Country Blocking

-First of we have to understand that identification of security issues is the key.
+First of all, we have to understand that the identification of security issues is the key.
 If we don’t know what kind of risk may be there then how we can protect the site.
 So it’s important that you identify the risk areas and take the necessary steps to protect your site.

 However, this is the only general overview.
 You can go through the main site of the plugin to understand more details.